Skip to main content

 Overview

 The Waffo Pancake GraphQL API provides read-only access to all your data.
-Use it to query merchants, stores, products, orders, payments, and more.
+Use REST action endpoints for writes, and GraphQL for queries.

 Authentication: API Key